Cytraen/rustgie/rustgie_types/README.md

 # rustgie_types

 Types for `rustgie` or your own client implementation.
+Currently covers the full API surface of API v2.17.0 (2022-12-06, Season of the Seraph)

+`rustgie` re-exports this as `rustgie::types` as of v0.3.0 so having both is redundant.

 ## License